top of page

 The brain’s threat system evolved to protect us quickly, not accurately.
 When a trigger activates:

-The body prepares to defend
+• The body prepares to defend.

-Tone gets misread
+• Tone gets misread.

-Neutral comments feel loaded
+• Neutral comments feel loaded.

-The urge to explain, correct, withdraw, or push back rises fast
+• The urge to explain, correct, withdraw, or push back rises fast.

 This is why couples often argue about intent, even when neither person intended harm.
 One person is reacting to impact.
 The other is defending intent.
 Both feel misunderstood.

-Neutral means: You delay conclusions and regulate before responding.
+Viewing triggers as neutral does not mean you ignore your feelings or tolerate disrespect.
+Nor does it mean you stop having boundaries or let things go prematurely.
+Neutral means you delay conclusions and regulate before responding.
 You stay curious longer than your impulse wants to.
 That is strength, not submission.

 When tension appears, try this out loud: “I’m noticing a reaction in me.
 I don’t think you’re attacking me — I just need a moment to understand what’s happening.”
 This does three powerful things at once:

-1. It slows escalation
+1. It slows escalation.

-2. It separates reaction from accusation
+2. It separates reaction from accusation.

-3. It reassures your partner they’re not the enemy
+3. It reassures your partner they’re not the enemy.

 Most people soften immediately when they hear this.